See the curriculum for the Transitional Year Residency (PGY-1).

 Call (from home) is rotated on a weekly basis among the residents.
 Call frequency is approximately every six weeks.
 An on-call faculty member is available at all times for consultation and assistance.
 Mayo Clinic follows the recommendations of the Accreditation Council for Graduate Medical Education (ACGME).

-Residents have opportunities to teach Mayo Medical School students and visiting students from other medical schools, through bedside instruction and formal didactic lectures.
+Residents have opportunities to teach Mayo Clinic School of Medicine students and visiting students from other medical schools, through bedside instruction and formal didactic lectures.

 Residents meet periodically with assigned faculty advisers (mentors) and the program director to discuss career goals.
 Mayo Clinic recruits many of its staff physicians from its own training programs, so upon successful completion of the Dermatology Residency, job opportunities may be available at one of Mayo Clinic's group practices.

 The dermatology faculty is deeply committed to providing residents with superb training to begin a successful career in academic medicine or private practice.